KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

 ## 3. Local security check

-- **Default bind IP:** MongoDB by default 127.0.0.1 pe bind hota hai (local machine only).
-Ye safe hai; abhi hum remote access nahi khol rahe.
+- **Default bind IP:** MongoDB binds to 127.0.0.1 by default (local machine only).
+This is safe; we are not opening remote access right now.
-- **Port:** 27017 local pe open hota hai.
-EC2 security group me isko open karne ki zarurat nahi (app same server pe hai).
+- **Port:** 27017 opens locally.
+No need to open this in EC2 security group (app is on the same server).

 ---